NSS-Day-Cohort-66/server-side-python-curriculum/book-1-python-sql/chapters/PYTHON_EXCEPTIONS.md

 ```

 Now, if an incorrect type of value is passed, a human-friendly message is output to the console and the exception is re-raised up to the calling code.

+Update your code with the exception handling and see how the output changes when you run it.